 How do we counter this urge to discontent?
 In the rush of busy lives it is not easy.
 Probably we find it too difficult to sit quietly and do sitting meditation; the mind that has been racing all day is not going to suddenly turn off, though breathing exercises will help quiet the mind.
 Ah, but we can move, and find it pleasant to move softly and rhythmically.
 With the gentle movements of T’ai Chi Chih, even if we do only a few of them repetitively, comes a quieting of the emotions as the Chi (Vital Force) circulates and is then balanced.
 When the substantial and insubstantial – the yang Chi and yin Chi – are brought into balance, we are in a relaxed and meditative state.
 Since this is cumulative, the practice of T’ai Chi Chih in the morning upon arising, or in the afternoon before dinner, or both, can become a very pleasant habit that builds up the Vital Force stored in the bones and below the navel.
 With this accumulation, we begin to notice the rapid growth of intuition, of creativity and energy, and a strength far different from muscular strength.
 We may find ourselves moving to the phone before it rings or opening a book to the exact sought-for page.
 In our work we find a growth of confidence, a belief in ourselves and our center-of-being.
 In my book Abandon Hope: The Way to Fulfillment, I have called this “The Growth of Certainty.”

-It always makes me smile when a student – or T’ai Chi Chih teacher – writes that he or she is now much more confident and aggressive in his work, or that he or she doesn’t kick the cat and yell at the children from fatigue.
+It always makes me smile when a student – or T’ai Chi Chih teacher – writes that he or she is now much more confident and energetic in his work, or that he or she doesn’t kick the cat and yell at the children from fatigue.
 Always, they ask, “This doesn’t have anything to with T’ai Chi Chih, does it?”
 To which I reply, “What’s the difference, as long as it is happening?”
 Our attitudes change and we become more like the bamboo, rather than the oak.
 Then the outer world reflects this inner serenity.

 The resentful mind helps create illness.
 The greedy mind brings war and great discontent.
 For each frame of mind there is a corresponding Chi.
 Our thinking cultures our Vital Force.
 Thus we can influence what we are and what we become by what we think.
 But, similarly, what we think is greatly conditioned by the Chi, the Vital Force, so our pattern of thinking is not, as we might presume, an absolutely free process.